DanielKoehler/f8-code-challenge/README.md

 * Write in Golang
 * Use any libraries but please justify their use
-* Use any dependancy management tool (if required)
+* Use any dependency management tool (if required)
 * Only spend a maximum of 2 hours on this task

 ## The challenge